Oven Roasted Peach Cakes

 These spectacular Oven Roasted Peach Cakes are a twist on the plum version Marcel Desaulniers baked up for Julia Child.

 These Peach Cupcakes are literally made in cups or ramekins.
-These mini cakes are portion-controlled but so delicious, you’ll want seconds!
+Mini cakes are portion-controlled but so delicious, that you’ll want seconds!

 - Make the buttery batter, then top with ripe peaches to create mini-masterpieces.

-- A final sprinkling of brown sugar assists the juices in caramelizing and resulted in these most delectable mini-cakes.
+- A final sprinkling of brown sugar assists the juices in caramelizing and results in these most delectable mini-cakes.

-These individual peach cakes could easily be glammed up with a scoop of vanilla ice cream or whipped cream and fresh berries.
-So if you have any stone fruit in the house, bake up your version of these oven-roasted peach cakes whether with plums, apricots, cherries, nectarines or, my favorite, peaches!
+cream or whipped cream and fresh berries.
+Marcel Desaulniers also recommends a topping of bittersweet chocolate sauce.
+So if you have any stone fruit in the house, bake up your version of these oven-roasted peach cakes whether with plums, apricots, cherries, nectarines, or, my favorite, peaches!

 - Streusel Topped Peach Tart from That Skinny Chick Can Bake